SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 <H2> Overview </H2>

-The ichimoku cloud is a tool that positioned on the chart provides information on the trend, support and resistance levels and volatility "at a glance".
+The Ichimoku Cloud is a tool that positioned on the chart provides information on the trend, support and resistance levels and volatility "at a glance".

 This information is obtained through three components that make up the Ichimoku Cloud:
 1. <ins> historical component </ins>: it compares the current price action with the historical price: the historical component is defined with the name of "Chikou Span" which defines the so-called momentum of the price action, ie the trend.
 Through this component it is possible to identify support and resistance levels